You are watching a movie, or reading a book and everything is going along swimmingly. There is an A-plot and maybe a B-plot

 - In Futurama: Bender's Game the titular game starts as Bender tries playing an RPG and his imagination goes overboard.
 However, this is but a loosely connected sidestory to the main plot about dark matter (fuel).
 Then, right as that plot is reaching its climax, the messing with quantum physics caused the dark matter Bender had on his person to suddenly get sucked into his fantasy.

-- Spider-Man the Animated Series: we get a double whammy, First with the portal machine that a Villain of the Week built, and the Carnage Symbiote, who is really only fought once or twice in the series.
-Not only is it used to "Kill" Mary Jane but the final battle of the show involves Carnage coming out of nowhere and trying to use the machine to destroy the entire multiverse.
-The Word of God supposedly says that a reason the show ended with an unresolved plot was that after Saving all existence they couldn't think of anymore compelling plots for the webhead.
+- Spider-Man: The Animated Series: we get a double whammy, First with the portal machine that a Villain of the Week built, and the Carnage Symbiote, who is really only fought once or twice in the series.
+Not only is it used to kill Mary Jane but the final battle of the show involves Carnage coming out of nowhere and trying to use the machine to destroy the entire multiverse.
+Word of God supposedly says that a reason the show ended with an unresolved plot was that after saving all existence they couldn't think of any more compelling plots for the webhead.

-- In the first season of Avatar: The Last Airbender, Prince Zuko is initially the main villain, while the other major recurring villain, Commander Zhao, is mostly just his far less sympathetic rival.
+- In the first season, Prince Zuko is initially the main villain, while the other major recurring villain, Commander Zhao, is mostly just his far less sympathetic rival.
 Midway through the season, however, Zuko has started to get Character Development shifting him towards Anti-Hero territory (though he doesn't fully get there until the second season) while Zhao gets promoted to Admiral, letting him take over as the main villain in time for the Season Finale.